JRC1995/Abstractive-Summarization/README.md

 The word vector represention of the output token - the word with maximum the predicted probability in the recently calculated probability distribution, is used as the decoder input token.
 The output decoder hidden state from that current decoder input token, and the hidden state, is used again in the next loop to calculate the probability distribution of the next output token and so on.

-('beam search' is another approach to look into at this part)
+('beam search' is another strategy that can be added to the model, but for simplicity's sake I am avoiding it.)

 The loop continues for 'output_len' no. of iterations.

-Since I will be training sample to sample, I can dynamically send the output length of the current sample, and the decoder loops for the given 'output length' times.
+Since I will be training sample to sample, I can dynamically send the output length of the current sample, and the decoder loops for the given 'output length' (the value will be stored in 'output_len placeholder) times.

 NOTE: I am saving only the (non-softmaxed) probability distributions for prediction.
+Tensorflow cost function will internally apply softmax.

 ```python